root-project/cling/tools/packaging/README.md

 compilers do not support c++11 features and thus you can expect a build error if you choose not to update them.

-All pre-complied binaries of Python ship with built-in support for SSL.
+All pre-compiled binaries of Python ship with built-in support for SSL.
 However if the Python on your system was compiled by you manually, chances are that it doesn't have SSL support.
 This is very likely if you had performed a minimal installation of Scientific Linux CERN which doesn't include OpenSSL development package.
 In such